Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene collections.md

 ### In the UI

 To create a new collection in the UI, open the Scene Manager window and use the **New collection** split button in the footer.
 Clicking the main part of the button will create a regular scene collection.
-Clicking the dropdown arrow opens a menu where you can create a dynamic collection or one based on a template.
-Scene collection templates are also managed from this menu.
+Clicking the menu button opens a popup where you can create a collection based on a template.

 ### In code